MaaS: a Solution for Tomorrow’s Mobility

-Because mobility is not just about getting from point A to point B. It is way more than that.
-It is also about taking into account a whole series of factors such as the duration of the journey, the price, the quality of the service, the environmental impact and safety.
+Mobility is not just about getting from point A to point B. It is actually way more than that.
+It’s about taking into account a whole series of factors such as the duration of the journey, the price, the quality of the service, the environmental impact and safety.

 In a changing world where new mobility actors are constantly upsetting our cities’ balance, emerging digital alternatives such as Mobility as a Service i.e MaaS offer an innovative mobility experience for smart cities of the future.

-Focus on a key concept of the Smart City that promises to transform our journeys of tomorrow.
+Let’s focus on a key concept of the Smart City that promises to transform our journeys of tomorrow!

 What is MaaS?

-MaaS stands for Mobility as a Service and is an application that seamlessly combines all existing transportation options, from travel planning to payment.
+MaaS stands for Mobility as a Service and is a platform that seamlessly combines all existing transportation options, from travel planning to payment.
 MaaS smartly manages the transportation needs of users through the provision of real-time information combined with custom-made services.

 MaaS was born in Finland where it already plays a key role in national transport policy.
 The concept is widely recognized around the world as a breakthrough innovation, one that will change the way everyone travels through digitization and the combination of the best mobility solutions.